20 Tasty Vegan Cake Recipes

 No cake list would be complete without a Victoria sponge cake, would it?
 This is a British classic bake and is made up of two sponge cakes sandwiched with jam and whipped cream (or in this case, vegan buttercream).

-Vegan tray-bake cakes (sheet cakes)
+Vegan sheet cakes

 These are my favourite type of vegan cakes to bake because they’re super easy and don’t require any fancy decorations to look impressive!
 Most of my recipes call for an 8×10-inch cake tin, which I find to be the perfect size and thickness.
 For more sheet-tin bakes, check out my best vegan traybakes post.

 This cake reminds me of my childhood because we used to eat it at school dinners with warm custard!
 This vegan version is just as fluffy and delicious and you can serve it with homemade vegan custard too.